Fireworks And Eye Safety: What To Know

 More Facts: Eye Injuries Are A Medical Emergency

-Do not try to treat an eye injury yourself.
-Go immediately to an ER.
-Do not rinse your eyes, apply pressure, take aspirin, or remove anything that might be stuck in the eye.
+• Do not rinse your eyes, apply pressure, take aspirin, or try to remove any objects stuck in the eye.

 Best Advice For Fireworks And Eye Safety